adriatic07/travel-list/README.md

 Through this application you can add items in your packing list while planning for your vacation.

-The manin features of this application are as follows -
+The main features of this application are as follows -

 1. Adding items to the list.
 2. Checking the items and marking it as packed.